johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 Alright, we're finally ready to look at our `ServerFaye` class &#8212; the one we'll instantiate and pass as the value of that `strategy` property above.
 We'll take this in a few steps.

-This iteration is going to be the absolute bare-bones class needed to implement the Faye transporter.
+This iteration ("Take 1") is going to be the absolute bare-bones class needed to implement the Faye transporter.
 We're going to make a number of simplifications, so that we can focus on the core flow.
 Our first cut will:

 - minimize error handling
 - not rely on some nice features of the framework that make our code really robust
 - not handle events (e.g., inbound messages coming from `client.emit(...)`)
 - not really be type safe (we omit a bunch of typing to declutter the code)

 To state it in more direct terms, our requirement for this cut is to simply be able to respond to a well-formed an inbound **request** (in the sense of a request from a **request-response** style message).
-We'll test this requirement by replacing our native `customerApp` from the last chapter with our `nestMicroservices` app running our new custom transporter, and sending our `nestMicroservice` some requests from our native `customerApp`.
+We'll test this requirement by replacing our native `customerService` responder app from the last article with our `nestMicroservices` app running our new custom transporter, and sending our `nestMicroservice` some requests from our native `customerApp`.

 **Note:** In [part 3](), we'll complete the implementation and have a fully functioning Faye Custom Transporter (server component).
 At that point, you'll also have all of the concepts in place to write your own custom transporter server component, as well as the ability to look inside the built-in transporters (like [the MQTT transporter server](https://github.com/nestjs/nest/blob/master/packages/microservices/server/server-mqtt.ts)) and understand what's going on.
 That will prepare you for even more adventures, like customizing the Nest built-in transporters to add features&#8212; the subject of my next NestJS microservice tutorial (already underway, and coming very soon)!